Chamber of Deputies (Luxembourg): Hôtel de la Chambre

 The Chamber of Deputies holds session in the Hôtel de la Chambre (Luxembourgish: Chambergebai, English: Hall of the Chamber of Deputies), located on a street known as the Krautmaart (French: rue du Marché-aux-herbes), in the Ville Haute, the oldest part of Luxembourg City.
 It was originally built between 1858 and 1860 as an annex to the Grand Ducal Palace, which had, until then, been used as one of many venues for the Chamber's convocations.

 The building was designed by Antoine Hartmann in a unified historicist style, combining elements of neo-Gothic, neo-Renaissance, and neo-classical architectural styles.
 The Grand Ducal Palace, by contrast, was built over time in several architectural styles (primarily Renaissance and Baroque), but renovated in 1891 in a historicist neo-Renaissance manner.
-The large portrait of Grand Duke Guillaume, placed prominently on the wall of the plenary hall, was painted by British artist Louise Pragnell.
+The large portrait of Grand Duke Guillaume, placed prominently on the wall of the plenary hall, was painted by British artist Andrew Gow.